-The title of the article I have based this blog comment on is this, from the Globe and Mail - 'Make rich seniors pay for drugs, report says'.
+The article I have based this blog comment on is this, from the Globe and Mail - 'Make rich seniors pay for drugs, report says'.
 A secondary issue is the "cost-effectiveness" of the care given by doctors, which I don't believe is quite the same meaning as "improve the quality of patient care."

 So, first of all, I would like to say this: There are certain myths in society that need to be dispelled.
 The idea that the wealthy are worth more, in their very humanity, than the poor, is one of them.